prebid/prebid.github.io/dev-docs/publisher-api-reference.md

 {% endhighlight %}

 {: .alert.alert-warning :}
-The endpoint URL provided must be a Prebid Cache or otherwise compatible with the [Prebid Cache interface](https://github.com/prebid/prebid-cache).
+The endpoint URL provided must be a Prebid Cache or be otherwise compatible with the [Prebid Cache interface](https://github.com/prebid/prebid-cache).

-As of Prebid.js 2.36, there's a feature that enables tracking of client-side cached VAST XML.
-This is useful for publishers that want to allow their analytics provider to measure video impressions.

-The prerequisite to use this feature is the availability of a Prebid Server that supports:
+As of Prebid.js 2.36, you can track client-side cached VAST XML.
+This functionality is useful for publishers who want to allow their analytics provider to measure video impressions.
+The prerequisite to using this feature is the availability of a Prebid Server that supports:

 - the /vtrack endpoint
 - an analytics module with connection to an analytics system that supports joining the impression event to the original auction request on the bidid
-- if account-level permission is enabled, the publisher is allowed to utilize it
+- the ability of a publisher to utilize the feature (if account-level permission is enabled)

-Given those conditions, the `vasttrack` flag may be specified:
+Given those conditions, the `vasttrack` flag can be specified:

 {% highlight js %}
 pbjs.setConfig({